Mahlab

 Mahlab’s subtle nuttiness also pairs exceptionally well with dairy, elevating the creaminess of milk puddings, custards, ice creams, and cheeses like the Syrian tresse.
 It can just as effortlessly complement the richness of meats, especially lamb, and many swear by sprinkling mahlab in their coffee or tea for a twist of sophistication.

-Mahlab in white bowl
+Mahlab in white bowl with spoon

 LEARN MORE ABOUT MAHLAB